Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 As you can see it was as simple as 1, 2, 13!

-## Using Azure Attestation
+## Using Vitis on Azure NP Servers

-If you want work with an Alveo card on an Azure VM, you need to use the Azure-specific driver.
-(Currently only `Azure Alveo U250`.)
-This alters some of the automatic compilation steps and after compilation submits your binary to an attestation server (via Azure Blob Storage) for automatic approval.
+If you want work with an Alveo card on an Azure VM, you need to pick the Azure-specific device (currently only `Azure Alveo U250`).
+This alters some of the automatic compilation steps.
+After compilation it submits your binary to an attestation server (via Azure Blob Storage) for automatic approval.

 ### Preparation

-You should have received documentation on how to set up the Azure VM, please follow its steps.
+[You must request access for your Azure subscription ID](https://aka.ms/AzureFPGAAttestationPreview) to use the feature.
+Once that's confirmed you will receive the documentation on how to set up the Azure VM and acquire the drivers.
+Please follow its steps.
 Once the VM is running, you have to install the correct platform and runtime files from the [Xilinx Lounge](http://www.xilinx.com/member/alveo-platform.html), the Vitis SDK and the .NET runtime or SDK.
-Transfer all package files into the same directory.
-Then while in that directory type the following to install them at once:
+Transfer all package files into the same directory, navigate into it and type the following to install them at once:

 **Ubuntu**
 ```shell